SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/style_guide_formatting.md

 ### Keep text short in general
 Some users struggle to read large amounts of text on the screen.
 Keep the text short and to the point.
-You can add more information with the [progresive disclosure element](coding_style_yaml_interface.md).
+You can add more information with the [progressive disclosure element](coding_style/yaml_interface.md).

 ### Only use all capital letters for acronyms

 For example, the Department of Children and Families (DCF), Transitional Assistance for Families and Dependent Children (TAFDC).

 ### Use bold for emphasis.
 Avoid underlines, italics, or all capital letters